 What do square greens, sheep fences, a periscope, one Biarritz green, power poles, gates, and climbing trees to be able to see a green all have in common?
 One hell of a great day, that’s what!
 Welcome to Ratho Farm!!
 With over 150 years of documented golfing history, Ratho Farm, located in Tasmania, is the oldest golf course in the Southern Hemisphere!

-With a nod towards classic golf architecture, we really enjoyed the Biarritz style green on the 556-yard third hole, the only par 5 on the front.
+With a nod towards classic golf architecture, we really enjoyed the Biarritz-style green on the 508-meter (556-yard) third hole, the only par 5 on the front.

 Making our way down the center Hogan cut of the fairway, we found my ball resting pin high on the right side of the narrow green.
 I then proceeded to leave my second consecutive eagle putt of the day frustratingly short.
 During our 4-month travels through Tasmania, we learned that this was a La Nina summer, which made the greens probably slower than they normally would be.
 Or that is what we took comfort in telling ourselves anyway!

-There is a beautiful large tree on the left side of the green on the 143-yard par 3 seventh.
+There is a beautiful large tree on the left side of the green on the 131-meter (143-yard) par 3 seventh.
 With the sun beginning to warm the day, I hit an 8-iron that felt like absolute butter leaving the clubface.
-We watched it eagerly sail on a rope towards the pin.
-It was 3-feet short, which I knocked in for my third consecutive birdie!
+We watched it eagerly sail on a rope toward the pin.
+It was less than a meter short, which I knocked in for my third consecutive birdie!

 Some Good Advice

 “Get off that back foot Cardy”, my mother used to remind herself when she needed some self-help.
 She was a great player, winning the Riverwood Women’s Club Champion multiple times, and that simple swing thought always seemed to help her.
 Menekse kept the thought of accelerating through the golf swing in her mind on the front nine, and it provided dividends.